dazuma/toys/toys/docs/guide.md

 Now `toys test` delegates to, and thus has the same effect as `toys test unit`.

+It is also possible to specify the delegate via _relative_ name, using the `:delegate_relative` keyword argument.
+This can be helpful if you have a set of tools and delegates that are meant to be reused under different namespaces.

 ### Applying directives to multiple tools

 Sometimes a group of tools are set up similarly or share a set of flags,